paszabo/fusion-starter/docs/FAQ.md

 | test | Runs tests (files ending in .spec.js) using Mocha and outputs results to the command line.
 Watches all files so tests are re-run upon save. |

 ###What command line should I use?
 This kit works on both the Windows DOS command line or in Git Bash on Windows.
 Git Bash is installed along with Git.

 ###How do I keep my app updated with the latest features of the starter kit?
-Be sure to clone this repo to get started.
+Clone this repo to get started.
 Then, anytime you want to get the latest version of this repo, type `git pull` on the command line in the root of your project.
 This will merge in all updates.

 ###Can you explain the folder structure?
 **Note that the files that start with a dot below will be hidden by default in Windows.** [Here's how to see them](http://windows.microsoft.com/en-us/windows/show-hidden-files#show-hidden-files=windows-7).
 Or type `ls -la` in Git Bash.